 We’re using cookies to give you the best experience possible of Essity.com.
 Read more about the cookies we use and how to change your settings:

-The responsibility for long-term and overall management of strategic risks follows the company’s delegation scheme, from the Board of Directors to the President, and from the President to the Business Unit Presidents.
-This implies that most operational risks are managed by Essity’s business units at a local level, but are coordinated when deemed relevant.
-The tools for this work primarily comprise continuous reporting by the business units and the annual strategy process, which includes risk assessment and risk management as part of the process.
-Identified risks have been classified according to the likelihood of the risk becoming a reality and the impact it can have on Essity’s target fulfillment.
-The standardized model also includes how risks shall be monitored and followed up.
+The responsibility for the management of risks follows the company’s delegation scheme, from the Board of Directors to the President, and from the President to the Business Unit Presidents.
+The delegation scheme entails that risks are primarily managed by Essity’s business units at local level, but with central coordination and follow-up.
+The latter is mainly achieved through the business units’ continuous reporting and in the annual strategy process.
+Risk identification and risk management are a key part of the latter.
+Identified risks are classified in this process according to the likelihood of the risk becoming a reality and the potential impact it could have on the group.
+The model also includes how risks shall be mitigate and followed up.

 Essity’s financial risk management is centralized.
 The Group’s internal bank handles the Group’s financial transactions and energy risks.
 The financial risks are managed in accordance with the Group’s finance policy, which is decided by Essity’s Board of Directors.
 Together with Essity’s energy risk policy, the finance policy comprises a framework for financial risk management.
 The risks are compiled and followed up continuously.

 Essity has a corporate internal audit unit, which follow up that Essity’s organization complies with the set policies.